alicefr/user-guide/docs/operations/sharing_disks.md

 Shareable disks allows multiple VMs to share the same underlying storage.
 In order to use this feature, a special care is required because this could lead to data corruption and the loss of important data.
 Shareable disk demand either data synchronization at application level or the usage of clustered filesystems.
 These advanced configurations are out-of-scope of this documentation and use-cases specific.

 If the underlying storage is using the storage logical unit number (LUN), it can be directly connected to a VM from the storage area network (SAN).
 The SCSI passthrough allows to directly send requests to the device using the SCSI ioctls.
-This feature can be used for creatig cluster shared volumes orchestrated by SAN-aware applications running inside the VMs.
+This feature can be used for creating cluster shared volumes orchestrated by SAN-aware applications running inside the VMs.

 If the disk is a partition, a direct attached block device and generally doesn't support SCSI protocol, an alternative method for sharing the disk between multiple VMs is using the `shareable` option.
 The `shareable` option indicates to libvirt/QEMU that the disk is going to be accessed by multiple VMs and not to create a lock for the writes.